severin-lemaignan/knowledge_core/README.md

 $ knowledge_core
 ```

-If using ROS, you can also use your regular catkin workflow.
+If using ROS, you can also use your regular colcon/ament workflow.

 Documentation